Euphorbia balsamifera: Description

 The plant varies greatly in height.
-It can be described both as a low shrub or as a small tree from 2–5 meters tall.
-The stems are up to 15 cm in diameter, semisucculent without spines, covered with transverse leaf-scars.
+It can be described both as a low shrub or as a small tree from 2 to 5 m tall.
+The stems are up to in diameter, semisucculent without spines, covered with transverse leaf-scars.
 The color of the stem varies from gray to terra-cotta.
 It is branched from the base, the older parts gradually becoming knotty and very thick.
 The leaves are 80 millimeters long and 4–8 millimeters wide clustered at the tips of the stems.
 They are green and glaucous, sessile, varying in shape from linear-lanceolate to ovate.
 The inflorescences are terminal cymes, usually reduced to a single semi-sessile 6 millimeters wide cyathium at the tip of each stem.
 The color of pseudo-petals is yellowish green.
 The fruit of the plant is a green large capsule 10 millimeters long and 9 millimeters wide, pinkish-reddish-green when ripened.
 It is shallowly lobed, smooth or hairy and semi-sessile.